smart-patrol/PLM_Project/Writeup_Viewable.md

 ---------------------------------------------------
 After the data was split, models were run on the training set to find the model with the highest predictive accuracy.

-The order of the runs in the code is: Bootstrapped Tree, Boosted Tree, Random Forest, and Naïve Bayes.
+The order of the runs in the code is: Bootstrapped Tree, Boosted Tree, Random Forest, and Naï¿½ve Bayes.

 Primarily, the Caret Package was used to build these but the gbm and randomforest package were required directly.